-Physicians should administer influenza vaccine to any person who wishes to reduce the likelihood of becoming ill with influenza.
+Physicians should administer influenza vaccine to any person who wishes to reduce the likelihood of becoming ill with influenza (the vaccine can be administered to children as young as 6 months).
 Persons who provide essential community services should be considered for vaccination to minimize disruption of essential activities during influenza outbreaks.
 Students or other persons in institutional settings (e.g., those who reside in dormitories) should be encouraged to receive vaccine to minimize the disruption of routine activities during epidemics.